Jerryson520/Mortgage-Backed-Securities-MBS-Cashflow-Waterfall-Model/README.md

 # Mortgage Backed Securities (MBS) Cashflow Waterfall Model

-Implement a cashflow waterfall model for a hypothetical Mortgage-Backed Security using provided mortgage data,and draw the animation of cashflow distribution.
+Implement a cashflow waterfall model for a hypothetical Mortgage-Backed Security using provided mortgage data, and draw the animation of cashflow distribution.

 Given: